Free Walking Tour Berlin

 A Catalyst of Diplomacy: President Reagan’s Speech

-One significant catalyst was a speech delivered by President Ronald Reagan on June 12, 1987, during a visit to West Berlin.
-In his renowned speech at the Brandenburg Gate, Reagan famously stated, “Mr. Gorbachev, tear down this wall!”
+The first key event apply was a speech given by President Ronald Reagan on June 12th, 1987 unto West Berlin.
+For instance, in his speech delivered on the Brandenburg Gate, the then US president Ronald Reagan rather boldly said; “Mr. Gorbachev, if you would, bring down this wall!”

 The Push for Reforms: Gorbachev’s Policies